ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

    ```
    {: pre}

-   Set the variable to a name you want to used as a new namespace:
+   Set the variable to a name you want to use as a new namespace or an existing namespace:
    ```bash
    MYNAMESPACE=<my_container_registry_namespace>
    ```